Ar-Kareem/SAT_puzzle_solver/README.md

 * **Linear constraints** (counts, separations, adjacency),
 * **All-different / visibility / reachability** style constraints.

 This repo uses Python to build those constraints and calls a SAT/CP-SAT solver (e.g., OR-Tools) to search efficiently.
+This project partly aims at showing the versatility, power, and ease of use of SAT/CP-SAT solvers.
+It also provides the solvers themselves for any interested party to use.

 ## Quick start